JohriLab/sweeps_in_nonrecombining_populations/README.md

 # Here are all the scripts and code used to perform analyses in the manuscript entitled "Genetic diversity during selective sweeps in non-recombining populations" by Sachin Kaushik, Kavita Jain, and Parul Johri.
 #The manuscript can be accessed here - https://www.biorxiv.org/content/10.1101/2024.09.12.612756v1.abstract

-#Below is the description of all files/folders present here:
+#Below is the description of all files present here:

 >> CI.slim file is the simulation script to obtain an SFS post-fixation of a beneficial mutation when there is clonal interference.